-Child seats with "ISOFIX" mountings are available from the Authorised Service Centres.
+Child seats with "ISOFIX" and "Toptether" mountings are available from Authorised Dealers.

-- The retaining rings are designed only for use with "ISOFIX" child seats. - Never secure child seats without the "ISOFIX" system, retaining belts or objects to the fastening rings this can result in potentially fatal injuries to the child! - Ensure that the child seat is secured correctly using the "ISOFIX" anchors.
+• The retaining rings are designed only for use with "ISOFIX" and "Toptether" systems.

+• Never secure child seats that do not have the "ISOFIX" or "Toptether" system, retaining belts or objects to the fastening rings - this can result in potentially fatal injuries to the child!

+• Ensure that the child seat is secured correctly using the "ISOFIX" and "Toptether" anchors.